RIR360/development/journal/2025/march.md

 - The skill of getting back to the track after a break is notable.
 - The more longer the break is the more chance of falling behind.
 - Take everything in account and find a optimal solution.
 No AI gonna do it for you.
-- Start from scratch build your foundation, make it stronger than ever.
+- Always try to make your foundational concept of technology strong.